 Hand Hygiene Policy Directive

-As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) established the National Hand Hygiene Initiative (NHHI) and for the past 10 years have engaged Hand Hygiene Australia (HHA) to implement a culture-change program into all health services throughout Australia.
-Since the 1st November 2019, the ACSQHC has managed the NHHI program, including education packages, resources and the national database of hand hygiene compliance audit results.
-Compliance with hand hygiene according to the WHO '5 moments' is recorded by specially trained and validated auditors, and hospitals are required to submit data three times per year according to the NHHI schedule.
-The number of 'moments' required to be audited is proportional to the size of the hospital
+As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) established the National Hand Hygiene Initiative (NHHI).
+Compliance with hand hygiene according to the WHO '5 moments' is recorded by specially trained and validated auditors.
+Hospitals are required to submit data three times per year according to the NHHI schedule.
+The number of 'moments' required to be audited is proportional to the size of the hospital.

 NHHI audit tools are available via the National Hand Hygiene Initiative audit tool page, including:

 A SA Health hand hygiene competency tool (PDF 87KB) has been developed to assess staff competency in carrying out an effective hand hygiene rub or wash.

 Health-care facilities can track their progress in hand hygiene resources, promotion, activities, plan their actions and aim for improvement and sustainability through the use of the following resources:

 Since the 1 November 2019, the ACSQHC has managed the NHHI program, including education packages, resources and the national database of hand hygiene compliance audit results.
 Included is a suite of eLearning modules to provide information on the principles of infection prevention and control in the Australian healthcare setting.
 Many of these modules add value to those involved in aged care, the community more generally, or workforce groups, such as beauticians.